ClementPinard/depth-dataset-builder/README.md

     ```
     colmap feature_extractor \
-    --database_path /path/to/scan.db \
+    --database_path Workspace/thorough_scan.db \
-    --image_path /path/to/images \
+    --image_path Workspace/COLMAP_img_root \
-    --image_list_path /path/to/images/video_frames_for_thorough_scan.txt
+    --image_list_path Workspace/COLMAP_img_root/video_frames_for_thorough_scan.txt
     --ImageReader.mask_path Path/to/images_mask/ \
     ```
+     - `--image_list_path` is the path to the list frames for thorough scan we created at previous step.
+As such, shoud any other picture that the one we need for photogrammetry exist somewhere in the folder `--image_path`, it will be ignored.
+     - Contrary to step 4, instead of creating new database entries for the video frames, the feature extractor will use here already existing database entries (that we have set during the videos to colmap step), making sure that the right camera id is used.

-    We also recommand you make your own vocab_tree with image indexes, this will make the next matching steps faster.
+     - We recommand you also make your own vocab_tree with image indexes, this will make the next matching steps faster.
 You can download a vocab_tree at https://demuc.de/colmap/#download : We took the 256K version in our tests.

     ```
     colmap vocab_tree_retriever \
-    --database_path /path/to/scan.db\
+    --database_path Workspace/thorough_scan.db \
-    --vocab_tree_path /path/to/vocab_tree \
+    --vocab_tree_path /path/to/vocab_tree.bin \
-    --output_index /path/to/indexed_vocab_tree
+    --output_index Workspace/indexed_vocab_tree.bin
     ```

-7. Second COLMAP step : matching.
+7. Feature matching.
     For less than 1000 images, you can use exhaustive matching (this will take around 2hours).
 If there is too much images, you can use either spatial matching or vocab tree matching

     ```
     colmap exhaustive_matcher \
-    --database_path scan.db \
+    --database_path Workspace/thorough_scan.db \
     --SiftMatching.guided_matching 1
     ```
     or
     ```
     colmap spatial_matcher \
-    --database scan.db \
+    --database_path Workspace/thorough_scan.db \
     --SiftMatching.guided_matching 1
+    --SequentialMatching.loop_detection 1 \
+    --SequentialMatching.vocab_tree_path Workspace/indexed_vocab_tree.bin
     ```
     or
     ```
     colmap vocab_tree_matcher \
-    --database scan.db \
+    --database_path Workspace/thorough_scan.db \
-    --VocabTreeMatching.vocab_tree_path /path/to/indexed_vocab_tree
+    --VocabTreeMatching.vocab_tree_path Workspace/indexed_vocab_tree.bin
     --SiftMatching.guided_matching 1
     ```

+    Note that `--SiftMatching.guided_matching` will take twice as much GPU memory, but will have more matches, and of higher quality.

-8. Third COLMAP step : thorough mapping.
+8. Thorough mapping.

     ```
-    mkdir -p /path/to/thorough/
-    colmap mapper --database_path scan.db --output_path /path/to/thorough/ --image_path images
+    colmap mapper \
+    --database_path Workspace/thorough_scan.db \
+    --output_path Workspace/Thorough \
+    --image_path Workspace/COLMAP_img_root
     ```

     This will create multiple models located in folder named `output/sparse/N` , `N`being a number, starting from 0.
 Each model will be, in the form of 3 files
     ```
+    Workspace
-    └── thorough
+    └── Thorough
         └── N
             ├── cameras.bin
             ├── images.bin